Constraints on pulsar masses from the maximum observed glitch

-The glitch data used in the analysis are given in Table \ref{tb:sample-properties} and the results are shown in Fig. \ref{fig:sandwich} for the Bsk21 EOS; the other EOSs produce qualitatively similar results.
-Although there are quantitative differences between EOSs (see Fig. \ref{fig:quadratelli}), several qualitative features are evident for all models.
-First of all it is quite remarkable that for most pulsars we can set quite tight constraints for the mass of the star, except unfortunately J0537-6910, which, despite being one of the pulsars with the largest number of observed glitches, only has an upper limit on the mass, as the maximum glitch was also the first observed glitch \cite{Espinoza:315}.
-Moreover we can see how a tight range of masses (approximately between 1.1 and 2.2 $M_\odot$) can explain a spread of almost an order of magnitude in glitch sizes, thus indicating that mass can be a key ingredient in the different glitching behaviour of pulsars.
-In particular, the results for $M_{\rm act}$ (the mass estimate constrained by the activity) show again the universal inverse correlation between mass and maximum glitch size; the mass values found here correspond to present, state of the art microphysical input: future theoretical advances or direct observations may renormalize the masses but maintain the qualitative general correlation (cf. Fig. \ref {fig:Mabs} for the effect of different EOSs on the correlation between $\Delta\Omega$ and $M_{\rm abs}$).
+The glitch data used in the analysis are given in table \ref{tb:sample-properties} and the results for the three mass estimates are shown in figure 4 for the Bsk21 EOS; the other EOSs produce similar results.
+Although there are quantitative differences between EOSs (see figure 5), several qualitative features are evident for all models.
+First of all it is quite remarkable that for most pulsars we can set tight constraints for the mass of the star, except J0537-6910, which, despite being one of the pulsars with the largest number of observed glitches, only has an upper limit on the mass, as the maximum glitch was also the first observed glitch \cite{Espinoza:315}.
+Moreover we can see how a tight range of masses (approximately between 1.1 and 2.2 $M_\odot$) can explain a spread of almost an order of magnitude in glitch sizes.
+In particular, the results for $M_{\rm pre}$ (the lower bound on the mass) and $M_{\rm act}$ (the mass estimate constrained by the activity) show again the inverse relation between mass and maximum glitch size, noted previously for the maximum reservoir and indicated in figure 4 by the solid line (that provides the upper bound $M_{\rm abs}$).
+These mass values, however, correspond to a partially filled reservoir and are determined using additional independent observational constraints, so that they could have been scattered randomly.
+Their consistency with the maximum curve provides a test for the validity of our scenario and suggests that indeed an inverse relation may exist between pulsar mass and maximum glitch allowed; if this is the case, it indicates that mass can be a key ingredient to understand the different behaviour of glitching pulsars (in addition to age, temperature and rotational parameters).

+As already observed, the mass values found here correspond to present, state of the art microphysical input: future theoretical advances may renormalise the masses but maintain the qualitative general relation.
+Direct mass measurements of glitching pulsars are of course necessary to verify the relation, but a single observation would already allow to calibrate the curve and give constraints on the microphysical input.